morganbengtsson/dungeon/report/report.rst

 Door
 ----

 Doors are small objects that define the connection between two entities.
 A door consist of a transform matrix, a pointer to the next entity and a `model for rendering`__.
-The door has two *states*, open and closed, which are set by the simplex_bool_ function.
-Input is the door position.
+The door has two *states*; open and closed, which are set by the simplex_bool_ function.
+Input for that method is the door position.

 __ door_model_